-IC 342 has a visual mag. of +8.4 (mag. +9.1 in blue light) and appears face-on with an apparent diameter of 21 arc minutes.
+IC 342 has a visual magnitude of +8.4 (mag. +9.1 in blue light) and appears face-on with an apparent diameter of 21 arc minutes.
 With the light spread out over such a large area it suffers from a very low surface brightness.
 In addition, the arms are ghost like and extremely dim.
 Through a 100mm (4-inch) scope, the nucleus is visible surrounded by a faint haze of light that extends for about half a dozen arc minutes or so.
 It's easier to find in a 200mm (8-inch) scope where it appears as moderately bright circular fuzz.
-Only very large amateur instruments of the order of 350mm (14-inch) or more reveal patches of structure that hint at the spiral nature.
+Only very large amateur instruments, of the order of 350mm (14-inch) or more, reveal patches of structure that hint at the spiral nature.

 IC 342 is 10.8 Million light-years distant.
 It was first thought to be a member of the Local Group, but was later demonstrated to be outside.
-The galaxy is the main member of the IC 342 Group (or the Maffei 1 Group), which is the nearest group of galaxies to the Local Group.
+The galaxy is the main member of the IC 342 Group (or Maffei 1 Group), which is the nearest group of galaxies to the Local Group.

 IC 342 Data Table

 |Object Type||Intermediate Spiral Galaxy|

 |Distance (light-years)||10.8 Million|